-Staff to Student ratio = 11:1
+- Staff to Student ratio = 11:1

-Maximum 30 students per lecture
+- Maximum 30 students per lecture

-Workshops of 10-20 students
+- Workshops of 10-20 students

-Project week student teams of 4
+- Project week student teams of 4

 Provision of Student Support / Coaching by Teaching Staff

-• In phase 1 and phase 2, students are allocated a “class tutor”, who is responsible for monitoring student progress and ensuring student well-being through coaching and support.
-The tutor is also involved with the student teaching programme, either through the language programme or through personal development programme.
+All bachelor's and master's students are allocated a “Process Tutor”, who is called a ‘Study Advisor’ at master’s level.
+This person is responsible for monitoring a student’s progress and ensuring a student’s well-being through coaching and support.
+The study advisor is also involved with the student’s teaching programme, either through the language programme or through personal development programme.

 Tutors and study advisors can have contact with students on a weekly basis, and also through regular online contact and emails.